"Staged-and-Tailored" Informed Consent

 *Introduction (covering aims/objectives/settings)

-*Methods/Approach (making clear the approach e.g. applications and implementation, mixed methods, opinion, qualitative, quantitative, review, simulation, survey, SWATs) *Results (or the form that the results will take)
+*Methods/Approach (making clear the approach e.g. applications and implementation, mixed methods, opinion, qualitative, quantitative, review, simulation, survey, SWATs)

 * Discussion including potential relevance and impact